-If you buy a midrange zoom, as almost all hobby photographers do, Nikon's 24-70mm f/2.8 AF-S is superb.
+If you buy a midrange zoom, as almost all hobby photographers do, Nikon's 24-70mm f/2.8 VR is best.

 All Nikon's previous pro midrange zooms have also been superb.
 What makes the 24-70mm special is it's wider range, even slightly better optical performance, and superior handling.

 Forget 55mm and 60mm macro lenses for dedicated macro work.
 You have to get so close that you annoy your subject and get in the way of your own light.
 They were for copying documents and general use back in the 1950s, but now that we have flatbed scanners, any $50 scanner does a better job.

 Likewise, even 105mm macros still don't let you stand a decent distance away from your subject.
 Let's be honest: a macro subject is no more than a few inches across, otherwise it wouldn't be macro.